Earthbadger/WindowCaptureMod/README.md

 ## Troubleshooting

-*   **Static is Being Shown On the Screen when i power on the System:** Ensure that `SpoutWGCSender.exe` is set to run on the same GPU as EmuVR
+*   **Static is Being Shown On the Screen when I power on the System:** Ensure that `SpoutWGCSender.exe` is set to run on the same GPU as EmuVR
 *   **Game doesn't launch:** Check your `.bat` file by running it manually outside of EmuVR to ensure it works.
 *   **Window not found:** Ensure the text in your `.win` file matches the window title exactly (case-insensitive).